 Connect the glass vacuum manifold to a vacuum pump with rubber pressure tubing, glass nitrogen manifold to a regulated nitrogen gas cylinder and the exit gas from the nitrogen gas manifold to a stopcock that can be used to direct the vented gas through either a 2-centimeter column of mineral oil or mercury [1].

-Talent connecting vacuum and nitrogen manifold.
+Talent demonstrating connections between vacuum and nitrogen manifold.

 Then open the tap on the nitrogen cylinder and adjust the pressure on the flowing gas to 34 pounds per square inch and vent the nitrogen gas flow through the mercury bubbler [1].